OSIPI/osipi.github.io/_posts/2019-04-18-second-newsletter.md

 ### Reminder of upcoming OSIPI Events - connect in person!
  At ISMRM next month, we have two opportunities to meet (http://www.osipi.org/events/):

 1. ISMRM Member-Initiated Symposium “Open Source Initiative for Perfusion Imaging” on Monday, May 13th from 1:45-3:45 pm.
-You can find more details at https://www.ismrm.org/19/program_files/MIS04.htm.
+You can find more details at [the ISMRM symposium page](https://www.ismrm.org/19/program_files/MIS04.htm).
 2. 1st Annual Face-to-Face Meeting hosted by Ives Levesque of McGill University in Montreal on Friday, May 17th from 10:30 am - 12:45 pm.
 This meeting is free, but registration is required (and more details) via [EventBrite](https://www.google.com/url?q=https%3A%2F%2Fwww.eventbrite.com%2Fe%2Fosipis-first-annual-face-to-face-meeting-in-montreal-2019-tickets-57199759019%3Faff%3Dutm_source%3Deb_email%26utm_medium%3Demail%26utm_campaign%3Dnew_event_email%26utm_term%3Deventurl_text&sa=D&sntz=1&usg=AFQjCNF7tH1pGMMQq1vIX1FSgfTyIlqEPw).

 ### OSIPI Mission and Aims - an initial presentation:

 In the last few months, the EMB has diligently been working on our mission statement and aims.
-We realize these will be evolving over time, but for now have settled on (more details can be found at http://osipi.org):
+We realize these will be evolving over time, but for now have settled on (more details can be found at the [OSIPI web site](http://osipi.org)):

 **OSIPI mission**: To promote the sharing of perfusion imaging software in order to eliminate the practice of duplicate development, improve the reproducibility of perfusion imaging research, and speed up the translation into tools for discovery science, drug development and clinical practice.